vvdleun/audiostreamerscrobbler/README.md

 Note that the player name is case sensitive.

-I have seen that when playing local songs from my NAS (Western Digital MyCloud), the MusicCast player does not recognize the length of songs.
-The main Android app also has the same problem, it is not possible to skip inside a song.
-I don't know yet whether this is an incompatibility with my NAS' media server, or simply a fact.
-If it is indeed the latter case, then I'll implement an option eventually so that it can still scrobble those songs.
+I have seen that when playing local songs from my NAS (Western Digital MyCloud), the MusicCast player does not recognize the length of songs and therefore cannot be scrobbled.
+Yamaha's official MusicCast Android app also has the same problem, it is not possible to skip inside a song.
+I don't know yet whether this is an incompatibility with my NAS' media server, or simply implemented this way.
+I'll do some more investigating, in the worst case I'll try to come up with an optional workaround.

-At this time, the implementation polls the status of the MusicCast device every 10 seconds.
-A better solution, that is based on event updates that are sent by the MusicCast device, is under development.
+At this time, the MusicCast implementation polls the status of the MusicCast device every 10 seconds.
+A better solution, that is based on event updates that are sent by the MusicCast device itself, is under development.

 ### Setting up scrobbler services